kdonnay/meltt/README.md

                 twindow = 2)
 ```

 `meltt` also contains a range of adjustments to offer the user additional controls regarding how the events are matched.
 These auxiliary arguments are: - `smartmatch`: when `TRUE` (default), all available taxonomy levels are used and `meltt` uses a matching score that ensures that fine-grained agreements is favored over broader agreement, if more than one taxonomy level exists.
 When `FALSE`, only specific taxonomy levels are considered. - `certainty`: specification of the the exact taxonomy level to match on when `smartmatch = FALSE`. - `partial`: specifies whether matches along only some of the taxonomy dimensions are permitted. - `averaging`: implement averaging of all values events are match on when matching across multiple data.frames.
 That is, as events are matched dataset by dataset, the metadata is averaged.
-(Note: that this can generate distortion in the output). - `weight`: specified weights for each taxonomy level to increase or decrease the importances of each taxonomy's contribution to the matching score.
+(Note: that this can generate distortion in the output). - `weight`: specified weights for each taxonomy level to increase or decrease the importance of each taxonomy's contribution to the matching score.

 At times, one might want to know which taxonomy level is doing the heavy lifting.
 By turning off `smartmatch`, and specifying certain taxonomy levels by which to compare events, or by weighting taxonomy levels differently, one is able to better assess which assumptions are driving the final integration results.
 This can help with fine-tuning the input assumptions for `meltt` to gain the most valid match possible.